flyingmachine/brave-clojure-web/content/java.md

 things.
 You'll hear them say, "Clojure runs on *the* JVM", and you'll also hear "Clojure programs run in *a* JVM".
 In the first case, "JVM" refers to an abstraction - the general movel of the Java Virtual Machine.
-In the second, it refers an instance that's actually running.
+In the second, it refers to a process, an instance of a running program.
+Right now, we're only concerned with the JVM model;
-Right now, we're only concerned with the JVM model; I'll point out when we're talking about running JVM processes.
+I'll point out when we're talking about running JVM processes.

 ## Java Bytecode